GTBitsOfGood/gen-soln/README.md

 ## Migrations

-TODO @p98: Add a note about migrations, why we are using them and how to create and run them.
+TODO: Add a note about migrations, why we are using them and how to create and run them.

 ## Storybook

-TODO Add a note about Storybook and how to use it.
+TODO: Add a note about Storybook and how to use it.

 # Project Structure